Cops History, Family Crest & Coats of Arms

 Early History of the Cops family

 This web page shows only a small excerpt of our Cops research.
-Another 181 words (13 lines of text) covering the years 1190, 1619 and 1672 are included under the topic Early Cops History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 1190, 1619, 1672 and 1619 are included under the topic Early Cops History in all our PDF Extended History products and printed products wherever possible.

 Cops Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Cops are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Cops include: Copp, Coppe, Copps, Coppes, Cop, Cops and others.

 Early Notables of the Cops family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Cops Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Cops Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cops family